Vikas11223344/portfolio_using_flask-day6-/README.md

 - This project can be deployed to any WSGI-compatible host (Gunicorn + Nginx, Heroku, Render, Railway, etc.).
 - For production, serve static files via a web server (Nginx) or the platform's static file handling, and run the Flask app with Gunicorn (or equivalent).

-Contributing
-- Contributions, bug reports, and improvements are welcome.
-Please open an issue or submit a pull request.
-- Suggested improvements: add unit tests, add CI (GitHub Actions), add form validation and email integration, add responsiveness and accessibility improvements.

-License
-- No license specified.
-Add a LICENSE file if you want to define reuse terms.

-Notes
-- This README is intentionally generic because the repository may contain a different entrypoint or additional files.
-If you'd like, I can inspect the repository and update this README with exact commands and file names (for example the real app entrypoint, used dependencies, and screenshots).